Skip to main content

 Why do diagonal floors need more waste?

-Diagonal layouts require more waste because planks must be cut at an angle to fit both the wall line and the plank-end joints.
-Each plank that meets a wall generates a triangular off-cut that cannot be reused on the opposite wall.
-The NWFA Technical Guidelines specifically add 5% beyond the straight-layout baseline for diagonal installations.
-Combined with the 10% base for angled-wall rooms, diagonal layouts typically require 15% total waste.
+Each plank meeting a wall at 45° generates a triangular off-cut that cannot be reused on the opposite wall.
+NWFA adds 5% beyond the straight baseline for diagonal — with the 10% angled-wall base, diagonal typically requires 15% total.

 How do I calculate pattern matching waste?